pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 Cycles in the done list get totaled, the total gets added to the list title (ie. done (42): DD/MM/YYYY - DD/MM/YYYY).

 I go over 25 minutes a lot.
 This doesn’t get posted.
 I wish it did.
 I actually use another timer called [Tadam](http://tadamapp.com) at the same time because it puts a massive gray window over my screen when it goes off.
 Regardless, I often extend the timer to finish something I’m in the middle of.

+# FAQ

+# I want you to be online during particular hours

+Ok.
+Let's talk about what you need!
+Generally I've found this to not be an issue.
+Collaboration is super important, and I need it too!

 # So Misc is you wasting time?